2017 will see the first use of digital identity schemes by the Member States within the European Union.

 - The notification of the first digital identification schemes.

-These are significant advances that will allow economic players to be able to gather the first fruits of the Regulation.
+These are significant advances that will allow economic players to gather the first fruits of the Regulation.

 This stage should be seen as part of the European digital single market.
-A market which the European commission believes has the potential to generate about 405 billion Euros per year, a considerable sum.
+A market that the European Commission believes can generate about 405 billion Euros per year, a considerable sum.

 A word of caution here.